Qurate Retail Inc. (QRTEA) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Qurate Retail Inc. (QRTEA) is $0.70, The public float for QRTEA is 341.40M, and currently, short sellers hold a 9.78% ratio of that float.
-The average trading volume of QRTEA on May 30, 2023 was 8.12M shares.
+The average price predicted for Qurate Retail Inc. (QRTEA) by analysts is $0.70, The public float for QRTEA is 341.40M, and at present, short sellers hold a 9.78% of that float.
+On June 05, 2023, the average trading volume of QRTEA was 8.09M shares.

 QRTEA’s Market Performance